Puṉuku Tjukurpa

 Artist – Niningka Lewis

-Accompanying this exhibition is a free bespoke smart phone app to provide a deeper engagement with the diverse works featured in Punuku Tjukurpa.
-An inclusive and dynamic way to introduce visitors to a very special exhibition, the app allows for more detailed interaction through audio descriptions of selected objects, a walking tour and educational activities.
-The Punuku Tjukurpa app reveals the creative role a modern technology can play in showcasing an exhibition that is centred around traditional artwork, stories, techniques and processes.
+Accompanying this exhibition was a free bespoke smart phone app to provide a deeper engagement with the diverse works featured in Punuku Tjukurpa.
+An inclusive and dynamic way to introduce visitors to a very special exhibition, the app allowed for more detailed interaction through audio descriptions of selected objects, a walking tour and educational activities.
+The Punuku Tjukurpa app revealed the creative role a modern technology can play in showcasing an exhibition that is centred around traditional artwork, stories, techniques and processes.

 Selected works from Punuku Tjukurpa have been audio described for exhibition visitors who are vision impaired.
-These are available at the venue and delivered via a personal MP3 player.
+These were available at the venue and delivered via a personal MP3 player.

-This exhibition is supported by the Visions regional touring program, an Australian Government program aiming to improve access to cultural material for all Australians.
+This exhibition was supported by the Visions regional touring program, an Australian Government program aiming to improve access to cultural material for all Australians.

 Follow the artist